 At every stage of development for therapists, there are risk factors and systemic challenges that can lead to burnout.
 Without directly addressing these issues, therapists may struggle to provide as much help to clients as they could, and even to continue to pursue psychotherapy as their career.
 This course identifies the specific challenges and risk factors encountered by therapists at each stage of the development process, and offers specific tactics you can use to survive and thrive as a modern therapist, wherever you are in your career.

-Video format, 1 hour CE.
+Recorded Video Format (non-interactive), 1 hour CE.
 Video recorded live at the 2018 Therapy Reimagined conference in Los Angeles.
 Total running time 81 minutes.

 Identify three domains of negative outcomes potentially experienced by psychotherapists with low resiliency